 MULTI-YEAR PROGRAM: Salzburg Seminar American Studies Association (SSASA)

-MULTI-YEAR PROGRAM: Salzburg Global Forum for Young Cultural Innovators IV
+MULTI-YEAR PROGRAM: Salzburg Global Forum for Young Cultural Innovators V

 - Greek citizenship and a valid Greek passport.